-When an entity is created, Service Studio automatically creates an attribute called Id; this attribute uniquely identifies the entity.
+When an entity is created, OutSystems Platform automatically creates an attribute called Id; this attribute uniquely identifies the entity.

-By default, this attribute is an integer and the Platform Server generates its value, assuring uniqueness; this is done through the auto-number facility provided by Service Studio.
-How to guarantee uniqueness.
+By default, this attribute is a Long Integer and the OutSystems Platform generates its value, assuring uniqueness; this is done through the auto-number facility provided by the development environment.
+See how to guarantee uniqueness.

 However, if you want, you may switch off the auto number facility or change the identifier type to text.

-When you delete an entity, Service Studio is permissive, i.e. no test is done to check whether the entity is being used.
-However, eSpace validation detects this and returns an error.
-The eSpace is not valid (An eSpace is valid when all expressions are correctly defined and the TrueChange operation issues no errors.) and you have to fix the elements where the entity is being used.
+When you delete an entity, OutSystems Platform is permissive, i.e. no test is done to check whether the entity is being used.
+However, module validation detects this and returns an error.
+The module is not valid and you have to fix the elements where the entity is being used.

-To handle a single entity element use the type Record with the entity definition.
-To handle multiple entity elements use the type Record List, where the records have the entity definition.
+To handle a single entity element, use the type 'Record' with the entity definition.
+To handle multiple entity elements use the type 'List'.

 When designing your application use Static Entities to benefit from strong typing.
 Learn more About Static Entities.

-Service Studio provides you with mechanisms to reuse Entities among eSpaces.
-You can expose your entities to other eSpaces or use entities defined in another eSpace.
+Development environment provides you with mechanisms to reuse Entities among modules.
+You can use entities defined in another module or expose your entities to other modules.